IvanMatoshchuk/Dog_breed_classification/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in learning the Convolutional Neural Network architecture.
+For this project, I was interestested in enhancing my knowledge in deep learning area, mainly by learning the architecture of the Convolutional Neural Networks.

 ## File Descriptions <a name="files"></a>